resonatehq/resonate-faas-gcp-ts/README.md

 ## Quick Start

-To use this shim, import Resonate from the shim instead of the SDK.
+To use this binding/shim, import Resonate from the shim instead of the SDK.

 ```bash
 npm install @resonatehq/gcp